Conformal and Contact Kinetic Dynamics and Their Geometrization: Appendix

-Physically this corresponds to the collective motion of two dynamical systems.
-The Lagrangian (Euler-Poincar\'{e}) dynamics on the matched-pair Lie algebra examined in \cite{esen2021matched,EsenKudeSutlu21, esen2017lagrangian} and the Hamiltonian dynamics on the dual space of matched Lie algebras is studied in \cite{esen2016hamiltonian}.
-For the discrete dynamics, we refer \cite{esen2018matched}.
-In the present work, our focus is on a particular case of this algebraic structure and on the coadjoint flow on its dual space.
+Physically the double cross sum construction corresponds to the collective motion of two dynamical systems.
+The Lagrangian (Euler-Poincar\'{e}) dynamics on double cross sum Lie algebras were studied in \cite{esen2021matched, EsenKudeSutlu21, esen2017lagrangian}, and it is followed by the analysis of the Hamiltonian dynamics on the dual spaces of double cross sum Lie algebras, \cite{esen2016hamiltonian}.
+The case of discrete dynamics, on the other hand, has been treated in \cite{esen2018matched}.
+The present work, along these lines, concerns the coadjoint flow on the dual space of a double cross sum Lie algebra.